+[Digest Edition]

-Promotion and Protection of Human Rights (Human Rights Counseling, Investigation and Remedy Measures Human Rights Awareness Raising, and More)
+Promotion and Protection of Human Rights

+(Human Rights Counseling, Investigation and Remedy Measures Human Rights Awareness Raising, and More)
-Investigation and Remedy Measures for Human Rights Violation Cases

-There are various human rights violation cases (cases where human rights violations are suspected), including assault and abuse of women, children, and the elderly; bullying at schools; compulsion and coercion in the forms of sexual harassment, power harassment, and stalking; and online defamation and invasion of privacy.
+Investigation and Remedy Measures for Human Rights Violation Cases There are various human rights violation cases (cases where human rights violations are suspected), including assault and abuse of women, children, and the elderly; bullying at schools; compulsion and coercion in the forms of sexual harassment, power harassment, and stalking; and online defamation and invasion of privacy.
 The Human Rights Bodies have taken measures to seek a remedy and prevent damages in human rights violation cases, such as providing assistance to victims (introducing relevant authorities or organizations, giving legal advice, etc.), conciliating the parties involved, as well as providing "instruction" and "recommendations" to the other party when violation of human rights is recognized.
-Awareness-Raising for Human Rights Raising awareness for human rights involves making citizens understand the necessity and importance of respecting human rights and disseminating these ideas, and is one of the most important duties of the Human Rights Bodies.
-Awareness-Raising Activities A variety of methods are used to raise wider awareness among citizens, but in general, priority targets on which to focus these activities are set, using various events including symposiums, lectures, and movie viewings, as well as mass media such as TV, radio and the internet to raise awareness.
+Number of Human Rights Violation Cases (from Jan.
+1 to Dec.31, 2019) violation of rights -violation of rights by prison officials 58 in welfare facilities 109 violation of rights others 386 by other public officials 242 violation of rights ----by special public officials bullying in schools 2.944 256 discriminatory treatment assault, abuse 15,420 2,298 636 privacy violation 2 197 violation of ights by rker's rights violation school teachers violation of the 1,836 security of compulsion, residence and living 1.647 Awareness-Raising for Human Rights The human rights bodies of the Ministry of Justice have been carrying out various activities to improve each citizen's awareness and understanding of human rights.
+Some examples of the activities are the holding of symposiums and lectures; conducting various forms of training such as Human Rights Lectures; utilizing publicity using broadcasts such as TV and radio, etc.; running articles in newspapers and public relations magazines; and displaying banner ads on the internet.
+These activities are collectively called "human rights awareness-raising activities."
+Human rights awareness-raising activities are indispensable in preventing human rights violations in advance.